 Step 3: Design

-Design should also accommodate content.
-Content often accommodates design instead, and content ends up receiving very little attention.
-Website content is the number one thing you want viewers to notice.
-For each page design, ask yourself these questions:
+The problem is that content often accommodates design instead, with content receiving very little attention.
+Your website content is, far and away, the number one thing you want viewers to notice.

 - What is the main goal of the page?